Custom-Hydraulic-Cylinder-Manufacturing

 1998

-Berendsen’s head office operations move from Villawood, NSW to Wetherill Park, NSW.
+Berendsen’s head office relocates from Villawood to Wetherill Park, NSW.

 1995

-Berendsen acquires Integrated Hydraulics and its 5 branches in Sydney, Brisbane, Perth, Coffs Harbour and Melbourne.
+Berendsen acquires Integrated Hydraulics, expanding with branches in Sydney, Brisbane, Perth, Coffs Harbour, and Melbourne.

 1993-1994

-Berendsen acquires a number of Australian hydraulic companies including North West Fluid Power, Sunshine Coast Hydraulics, Gippsland Hydraulics, GLW Hydraulics, Meadow Industries and Archer Hydraulics.
+Berendsen acquires several Australian hydraulic companies, including North West Fluid Power, Sunshine Coast Hydraulics, Gippsland Hydraulics, GLW Hydraulics, Meadow Industries, and Archer Hydraulics.

 1993

-Sophus Berendsen’s Power & Motion Control (PMC) subsidiary acquires worldwide operation of Lucas Fluid Power.
-Lucas Fluid Power has 11 branches in Australia, all of which are rebranded to reflect the newly established Berendsen Fluid Power Pty Ltd brand.
+Sophus Berendsen’s Power & Motion Control (PMC) subsidiary acquires Lucas Fluid Power, rebranding its 11 Australian branches as Berendsen Fluid Power Pty Ltd.